In today’s review, we look at the new Kinera Imperial URD which is a new multi-driver electrostatic hybrid universal IEM. It is priced at $650.

 The Kinera Imperial URD might lack a wow factor but makes up for it by being the least fatiguing and perhaps the best at midrange and more so at high-frequency production.
 They might not sound as impressive at first but after a long listen you start appreciating the high level of detail and then realize how much time has gone by and that’s the point.

-Blend art with sound, add a little Norse mythology into the mix and that would be a good general description of characteristics that fits Kinera well, or at least that’s how I have come to know this IEM maker.
+Blend art with sound, and add a little Norse mythology into the mix and that would be a good general description of characteristics that fits Kinera well, or at least that’s how I have come to know this IEM maker.
 Kinera assembles each IEM shell and finishes them off with an artistic flair by applying all the artwork on their shells by hand.

-But artwork aside, I like their IEMs mostly for their smooth and balanced sound character, soft mannered temperament with lots of detail, and fairly neutral frequency response with good dynamic range.
+But artwork aside, I like their IEMs mostly for their smooth and balanced sound character, soft-mannered temperament with lots of detail, and fairly neutral frequency response with good dynamic range.
 Kinera rarely makes aggressively tuned IEMs and mainly sticks to what I call a safe tuning.

 Their latest IEM release, the Imperial URD, is another Kinera venture that incorporates the safe tuning concept.
 The highlight of this model is the use of Sonion electrostatic tweeters.